 Use cold rice!
 That works best for fried rice.

-Speaking of rice, ensure you break up any clumps before adding to your pan.
+Speaking of rice, ensure you break up any clumps before adding to your wok.
 Use your hands (or add the tiniest bit of water to break up).
 Nobody wants clumpy rice!

-You’ll want about 4 cups of COOKED rice.
-Depending on the variety of rice you use, you’ll generally need about ¾ to 1 cup of uncooked rice to yield 1 cup of cooked rice.
+You’ll want about 3.5 to 4 cups of cooked rice.
+Depending on the variety of rice you use, you’ll generally need about ¾ to 1 cup of uncooked rice to yield this amount of cooked rice.

 Prep all your ingredients before starting to cook your fried rice.
 This recipe comes together quickly.